 The race is putting sustainability at its heart and focusing on taking action to help ‘Turn the Tide on Plastic’ – the rapidly growing and critical problem of plastic polluting the ocean, highlighted by the United Nations Environment’s Clean Seas campaign that is being adopted by the Volvo Ocean Race.

 There are three key pillars to the Volvo Ocean Race sustainability strategy:

-- To minimise the race’s own footprint with a particular focus on reducing and where possible eliminating the use of single-use plastic by the teams, and in the Race Villages – a challenging task but one that will help to change behaviour by making it a focus.
+- To minimise the race’s own footprint with a particular focus on reducing, and where possible eliminating, the single-use plastic in the Race Villages – a challenging task but one that will help to change behaviour by making it a focus.

-The three partnerships, announced in Gothenburg on Thursday during a major presentation on the race’s future, provide significant amplification of the race’s efforts.
+The three partnerships, announced in Gothenburg during a major presentation on the race’s future, provide significant amplification of the race’s efforts.

 Volvo Ocean Race CEO Mark Turner explained the three pillars of the Volvo Ocean Race strategy.

 “Firstly, we have to minimise our own impact and that’s true right across all of our operations.
 Specifically, we are trying to reduce, or eliminate where we can, single use plastics in our Race Villages and our own operations because that problem in its own right is a major one for the health of our oceans.

 “Secondly, we are using our global communications platform to change other people’s views and other people’s behaviour in this respect.